dfinity/portal/docs/developer-docs/backend/rust/index.md

 ## Under the Hood

 To support Rust development, the `dfx` CDK uses cargo crates which make up the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

-Whle using `dfx` is the typical path for most developers,experienced Rust developers may choose to circumvent `dfx` entirely and use the Rust CDK directly.
+**Whle using `dfx` is the typical path for most developers,experienced Rust developers may choose to circumvent `dfx` entirely and use the Rust CDK directly.
+This documentation assumes one is using `dfx` to build Rust canisters.**

-The Rust CDK consists of the following crates:
+### The Rust CDK consists of the following crates:

 1. The core of Rust CDK is the [`ic-cdk`](https://crates.io/crates/ic-cdk) crate.
 It provides the core methods that enable Rust programs to interact with the Internet Computer blockchain system API.